lou-04/PFMPreSkool/README.md

 A complete school management web application built with Django, covering student management, staff management, scheduling, and examination tracking.

-# link fro the demonstration video :
+# link for the demonstration video :

 https://youtu.be/qpIwrGMjBQk